 Description: IHE MHD defines transactions to -submit a new document and metadata from the mobile device to a document receiver, -get the metadata for an identified document, -find document entries containing metadata based on query parameters, and -retrieve a copy of a specific document.
 These transactions leverage the document content and format agnostic metadata concepts from XDS, but simplify them for access by constrained environments such as mobile devices.
 The MHD profile does not replace XDS.
 It can be used to allow mobile devices constrained access to an XDS health information exchange.
-The following figure shows one possible way to implement MHD with a document sharing environment (that may, but is not necessarily, XDS based)
+The following figure shows one possible way to implement MHD with a document sharing environment (that may, but is not necessarily, XDS based).

-HL7 cMHAFF, Release 1 HL7 Consumer Mobile WP2, WP3, WP5, WP6,
+HL7 cMHAFF, Release 1 HL7 Consumer N Mobile V WP2, W /P3, V WP5, WP6,

-Health Ap plication WP7
+Health Appli ication V WP7

-Functional Fra mework
+Functional Fram ework

 (cMHAFF), Release 1

 The primary goals of cMHAFF are to provide a standard against which a mobile app's foundational characteristics -- including but not limited to security, privacy, data access, data export, and transparency/disclosure of conditions -- can be assessed.
 The framework is based on the lifecycle of an app, as experienced by an individual consumer, from first deciding to download an app, to determining what happens with consumer data after the app has been deleted from a smartphone.
-It is important to note that the Framework does not speak directly to the specific health or clinical functionality of an app but can be extended to do so through the use of profiles (with constraints and/or extensions) developed on top of cMHAFF.
+It is important to note that the Framework does not speak directly to the specific health or clinical functionality of an app but can be extended to do so using profiles (with constraints and/or extensions) developed on top of cMHAFF.